 Firstly, you need to register on VATSIM network.
 Just follow our link here.
 We will bring you right to the registration form, where you just need to put some information about you.
 Please fill in all the fields with true information about yourself and wisely choose your division.

 Get yourself a flight simulation software.
 Nowadays there are a plenty of different kinds of simulator – Microsoft Flight Simulator, Prepar3D, X-Plane.
 Which one you going to use is up to you.
 Unfortunately, this step you have to complete yourself.
 Just get your own copy of software and install it.

 Download and install client software.
 Every version of software meant to be used with the proper version of simulator, so we provide you a few choices.
 Pick one according to simulator you are using.

-Go to you flight simulator, open your client and adjust the settings: put in your name and callsign, and insert the correct VATSIM server IP address based on your current location.
+Go to you flight simulator, open your client and adjust the settings: put in your name and callsign, and set server to AUTOMATIC.

 You are ready to fly now, what is left is to connect to network start you engine and take off...

 Keep in mind that while flying on-line you should be sure you would not make any mistakes operating the plane.
 This requires you to study the aircraft you are flying, know its systems and how to control them.